mariana-olivetree/Machine-Learning-Course/README.md

 - **Fraction_Frameshifts**: Fraction of repair outcomes leading to frameshift mutations

 This is a **prediction-focused problem**: the main objective is to optimize **predictive accuracy** (R², MSE) rather than explain causal biological mechanisms.
+The full report can be accessed through the "P1final.ipynb" file.